briankoser/sfc-listeners-guide/episodes/0139-what-is-theos-list-and-other-news.md

 notable_moments:
 firsts:
   -  Mario Underground theme for time travel sound clip
 prophecy:
+  - host: Ben
-  - {"host": "Ben", "prediction": "Matthew McConaughey will be the correct choice for <i class='work-title'>Interstellar</i>", "veracity": true, "comments": "It launched the McConaissance"}
+    prediction: "Matthew McConaughey will be the correct choice for <i class='work-title'>Interstellar</i>"
+    veracity: true
+    comments: It launched the McConaissance
+  - host: Matt
-  - {"host": "Matt", "prediction": "Matthew McConaughey will not be the correct choice for <i class='work-title'>Interstellar</i>", "veracity": false, "comments": ""}
+    prediction: "Matthew McConaughey will not be the correct choice for <i class='work-title'>Interstellar</i>"
+    veracity: false
+    comments: Objectively false
 future_episodes:
   - Top 5 Dumb Things We Liked As Kids
   - Behind the Scenes